Umineko When They Cry: Plot

+The child grows up being known as Yasu, in an orphanage funded by Kinzo, and begins working for the Ushiromiya family at the age of nine, but is ostracized by the older servants.
+Yasu finds solace in creating imaginary friends and different personas through "magic".
+They also begin a relationship with Battler in their youth due to a shared love of mystery novels, but eventually suppress their feelings during his absence and begin a relationship with Battler's cousins, George and Jessica as Shannon and Kanon.

+Sometime during this period, Yasu solves the mystery of the epitaph and takes possession of the legendary gold and a massive number of explosives, both remnants of a World War II military base.
+Yasu also learns of their connection to Kinzo and realizes that relationships with any of the cousins would be incestuous.
+They write possible murder mystery scenarios and put them in bottles which they then throw into the sea.
+These scenarios form the basis of the first two games.
+Each of Yasu's plans end with blowing up the mansion, thus creating the perfect unsolvable crime.

-However, on the actual family conference of 1986, the epitaph is solved by the adults of the family, and as such, Sayo's plan does not take place.
-An argument breaks out over the possession of the gold, and Battler's parents, Rudolf and Kyrie, carry out a massacre of the family.
-Battler's aunt Eva survives the massacre after killing Rudolf and Kyrie in self-defense; Sayo and Battler also survive, but Sayo commits suicide by drowning at sea.
-Battler, who attempted to rescue Sayo, suffers brain damage and loses his identity as Battler, but retains his fragmented memories.
-He takes on a new identity under the name Toya Hachijo, and his attempts to piece together the truth of the incident lead him to pen the tales of subsequent games.
-In the meantime, Battler's identity which 'died' in 1986 finds himself awake in Purgatory, where he meets Sayo as Beatrice, beginning his experiences in the parallel dimension.
+On the actual family conference of 1986, the epitaph is solved by the adults of the family, and as such, Yasu's plan does not take place.
+However, an argument breaks out over the possession of the gold, and Battler's parents, Rudolf and Kyrie, carry out a massacre of the family.
+Eva survives after killing Rudolf and Kyrie in self-defense; Yasu and Battler also survive, but Yasu commits suicide by drowning at sea.
+Battler, who attempts to rescue Yasu, suffers brain damage and loses his identity as Battler, retaining only fragmented memories.
+He takes on a new identity named Toya Hachijo, and his attempts to piece together the truth of the incident, represented by his battles with Beatrice in Purgatorio, lead him to pen the tales of previous arcs.
+In the finale, Ange manages to learn the truth about her parents through Eva's hidden diary, abandoning her own identity and lives a quiet life under a new name, finally meeting Toya many years later.